yashwardhan-gautam/Voice_Fillter/Voice Filter/README.md

 ### Introduction
-We intend to improve the accuracy of Automatic speech recognition(ASR) by separating the speech of the primary speaker.
+This project is to improve the accuracy of Automatic speech recognition(ASR) by separating the speech of the primary speaker.
 This project has immense application in chatbots, voice assistants, video conferencing.

 ---